I must admit that till the moment I began to plan my trip to Greece, to me, Meteora was not a mesmerizing place packed with monasteries.

-Sadly, I wasn’t able to visit the Great Meteoron, but on my wonderful sunset tour, Saint Nicholas Anapafsas was the first hill we climbed.
-Although, while the other monasteries have their heads up in the clouds, Saint Nicholas Anapafsas is pretty much down to earth, i. e. it is on the lowest rock, you have to do some serious climbing – maybe like up to a 6th or 7th floor without an elevator.
+Sadly, I wasn’t able to visit the Great Meteoron.
+However, on my wonderful sunset tour, Saint Nicholas Anapafsas was the first hill we climbed.
+While the other monasteries have their heads up in the clouds, Saint Nicholas Anapafsas is pretty much down to earth.
+Although it is on the lowest rock, you have to do some serious climbing – maybe like up to a 6th or 7th floor without an elevator.

-Before we made it there, hermits had already reached the rock in the early 14th century – judging from some frescoes painted in the St. Antony chapel on the first floor.
+Before our group made it there, hermits had already reached the rock in the early 14th century – judging from some frescoes painted in the St. Antony chapel on the first floor.

-The monastery was renovated in the very early 16th century and it was also then that the present church was added.
-Inside is an incredibly beautiful treasure: Lavish frescoes, painted by the famous painter Theophanes Strelitzas, also known as Theophanes the Cretan, being one of the most important representatives of the Cretan school; another one would be no lesser than Mister Doménikos Theotokópoulos aka El Greco.
+The monastery was renovated in the very early 16th century.
+It was also then that the present church was added.
+Inside is an incredibly beautiful treasure: Lavish frescoes, painted by the famous painter Theophanes Strelitzas, also known as Theophanes the Cretan, being one of the most important representatives of the Cretan school.
+Another one would be no lesser than Mister Doménikos Theotokópoulos aka El Greco.

 How to Get There

-Since on my way from Athens, I had a stopover at Delphi, I took a bus there: From Monday to Saturday, there’s a bus at 9.30 a. m. that gets to Kalambaka at 1.30 p. m., on Sunday, it leaves at 3.15 p. m. and gets there at 9 p. m.
-To get back to Delphi, during the week, the bus leaves also at 9.30 a. m., but on Sundays only at 4 p. m.
+Since on my way from Athens, I had a stopover at Delphi, I took a bus there.
+From Monday to Saturday, there’s a bus at 9.30 a. m. that gets to Kalambaka at 1.30 p. m.
+On Sunday, it leaves at 3.15 p. m. and gets there at 9 p. m.
+To get back to Delphi, during the week, the bus leaves also at 9.30 a. m.
+On Sundays only at 4 p. m.

-The bus company is called KTEL – do not pronounce it kay-tel like the record company from the 1970s, but in one word – and you can buy tickets online – as well as the train tickets.
+The bus company is called KTEL – do not pronounce it kay-tel like the record company from the 1970s, but in one word.
+You can buy tickets online – as well as train tickets.